jaemk/migrant_lib/README.md

 - Function migrations must have the signature `fn(ConnConfig) -> Result<(), Box<dyn std::error::Error>>`.
   See the [embedded_programmable](https://github.com/jaemk/migrant_lib/blob/master/examples/embedded_programmable.rs)
   example for a working sample of function migrations.
-- When working with embedded and function migrations, the respective database feature must be enabled (`d-postgres` / `d-sqlite` / `d-mysql`).
 - When `d-postgres` is enabled, you can specify a custom/self-signed ssl certificate using `PostgresSettingsBuilder::ssl_cert_file` or setting `ssl_cert_file = "..."` in your `Migrant.toml`.